unrealwork/atsd-use-cases/USInternationalTrade/README.md

 | Canada        | 1991  | 85149.8  | 91063.9  | -5914.1        | -9136.9             | 42229.1              | 16.0                    |
 | Israel        | 1987  | 3130.2   | 2639.3   | 490.9          | -8352.5             | 38051.9              | 17.0                    |
 ```

+While improving a country's international trade balance may not solve all of it's economic problems, it can be a good place to start looking for answers.
+Do you agree with the findings
+in this article?
+Download ATSD, explore this dataset, and make up your own mind.

 ### Action Items
 ----------------